 If Carthage had won the Second Punic War, would it have treated the Romans to the same burnt buildings and genocide it received?
 Or would a different empire have arisen from the culture that invented the alphabet, advanced mathematics, and ruled the oceans?

-240 years later, a more benevolent civilization burgeons into an industrial society encompassing Europe and half of Africa.
+Two and a half centuries later, a more benevolent civilization burgeons into an industrial society encompassing Europe and half of Africa.
 But it also brings a different set of faults and failings.